 Llechwedd, as an attraction was opened in 1972 following the decline in the demand for slate during the 20th Century.
 They first opened with a Miner’s tramway tour, before the famous Llechwedd Deep Mine tour followed in 1979.

 Originally, Plas Weunydd was built as the on-site residence of John Whitehead Greaves over 150 years ago.
-It stayed as the family residence until the mid 20th Century, when it became the site offices for the attraction.
-After number of years unoccupied, a plan was put together to convert it into a boutique hotel, serving guests visiting for Llechwedd, Zip World and Snowdonia in general.
+It stayed as the family residence until the mid 20th Century, when it became the site offices for the attractions.
+After a number of years unoccupied, a plan was put together to convert it into a boutique hotel, serving guests visiting for Llechwedd, Zip World and Snowdonia in general.

 MODERN DAY PRECAUTIONS